brianom95/brianom95.github.io/_posts/2022-11-22-backpacking-nz.md

 ---
 In October 2022, I was lucky enough to travel to the other side of the world and explore New Zealand.
 I spent 3 weeks on the north island and 4 weeks on the south, which I found to be a perfect timeframe for what I wanted.
 It would be impossible to include all the people, places and memories which made the trip so special, but I wanted to summarise what I saw here, to immortalise it for my own memory.

 New Zealand is amazingly well suited to backpacking.
-English speaking, friendly locals, cheap hostels (€10 to €15), lots of like minded people and endless things to do.
+English speaking, friendly locals, cheap hostels (€10 to €15), lots of like-minded people and endless things to do.
 Much of the tourism is centred around hikes and national parks (particularly to the south), meaning many of the best experiences cost nothing.
 Transport can take some figuring out and food is pricey, but I couldn't have enjoyed this hiker heaven any more.
-The landscapes blew my mind and everyday I felt drawn to explore until my legs hurt.
+The landscapes blew my mind and every day I felt drawn to explore until my legs hurt.

 <p align="center" width="100%">
     <img width="400" src="/images/nz28.webp">